Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

     full version which is linked against the static library package `syslibs` which allows us to use `ncurses` and to minimize interference with other tools.

+  * Major change: A `-noPython` version that leaves out Meson and SCons as those require Python and can interfer with software that needs a different version of Python.

   * Some version updates.